 - Allograft – Synthetic bone or bone from human donors (will be placed through series of sterilization techniques for safety and hygiene)

 - Xenograft- Bone that is harvested from animals such as the cow

-It is a type of bone graft procedure that aims to improve bone density in the upper jaw for dental implantation.
-The process includes lifting the sinus membrane to give enough room for the growth of new bone.
+Sinus lift is a form of bone graft procedure performed to improve bone mass within the upper jaw to facilitate dental implantation.
+It involves raising the sinus membrane to make sufficient room for the growth and development of new bone.

-If the wisdom teeth are impacted and embedded in the bone, the oral surgeon or wisdom tooth extraction specialist will put an incision into the gums.
-The specialist will then remove the impacted wisdom tooth or teeth in sections in order to minimize the amount of bone being removed.
+To remove wisdom teeth that are “impacted” and embedded in the jawbone, the oral surgeon or wisdom tooth extraction specialist in Dubai will need to make an incision into the gums.
+The specialist will then remove the impacted wisdom tooth or teeth in sections to reduce the amount of bone being removed.

 Cysts in the mouth are a common oral health issue.
 Dental or oral cysts may appear inside the cheek, on the tongue, along the gum lines or on the floor of the mouth.
-Oral cysts are medically categorised as “sacs” or “pouches” that contain fluid, but some types may appear as an irregular patch of skin or an abnormal growth inside the mouth or irregularly shaped patch of skin.
-Regardless, this should be removed and tested by your dentist or oral surgeon to ensure that growth is benign (harmless) as opposed to malignant (cancerous).
+Oral cysts are medically categorised as “sacs” or “pouches” that contain fluid, but some types may appear as an irregular patch of skin or an abnormal growth inside the mouth.
+Regardless of their classification, these cysts should be removed and tested by an oral surgeon to ensure the growth is benign (harmless) and not malignant (cancerous).

 Common Treatment for Cyst Removal (Cyst Operations)

 Before removing an oral cyst, an oral surgeon will first acquire a small tissue sample from the cyst for biopsy.
 The sample will be sent to the laboratory for an in-depth examination and analysis.
 Following that, excision or removal is the most common, recommended and beneficial treatment for oral and/or dental cysts.